 The Board of SEGC consists of five non-executive directors.
-ASX and Chi-X as the members of SEGC, each appoint one director and those directors appoint three independent directors while each of them:
+ASX and Cboe as the members of SEGC, each appoint one director and those directors appoint three independent directors while each of them:

-- is not a director, officer, or employee of or a partner in a participant of ASX or Chi-X; - is not a director, officer, or employee of ASX or Chi-X or a body corporate that operates another financial market, or their related bodies corporate; - is not a professional adviser to ASX or Chi-X or a body corporate that operates another financial market, or their related bodies corporate; - is not a spouse, parent, or child of a person in any of the previous categories; and - otherwise has no interest in a participant of ASX or Chi-X or another financial market, or their related bodies corporate, which would enable the person to influence the management and policies of the participant's stockbroking business.
+- is not a director, officer, or employee of or a partner in a participant of ASX or Cboe; - is not a director, officer, or employee of ASX or Cboe or a body corporate that operates another financial market, or their related bodies corporate; - is not a professional adviser to ASX or Cboe or a body corporate that operates another financial market, or their related bodies corporate; - is not a spouse, parent, or child of a person in any of the previous categories; and - otherwise has no interest in a participant of ASX or Cboe or another financial market, or their related bodies corporate, which would enable the person to influence the management and policies of the participant's stockbroking business.

 SEGC's constitution provides that the term of office of each director expires three years after the date the director's appointment takes effect.
-A retiring director is eligible to be reappointed to the Board.
-Directors' remuneration is determined from time to time by the members of SEGC.
+A retiring director is eligible to be reappointed to the Board

-Two executives perform the management and secretarial functions for SEGC.
+Three executives perform the management and secretarial functions for SEGC.